arturfabricio/project-mlops/reports/README.md

 Monitoring: Even though monitoring is a fairly new concept within machine learning it is relevant to keep track of essential features when both training and deploying the model.

-Compute Engine: The compute engine was made used to actually train the model.
-Combining the VM's with tmux its possible to let the training run over night and in with parralel sessions.
-If we had more money we would have setup multiple VM's using GPUs to train the model faster.

-Cloud build: We linked our Git repository to the cloud so we could update our docker images.
-This also came in handy for making sure our images worked as intented since the google builder would made sure of that.

-Monitoring: We setup some basic monitoring, it was not deemed necesarry for the scope of this project but the monitoring which is done is the "Number of bytes in ingested log entries"

---- question 17 fill here ---

 ### Question 18

 > **The backbone of GCP is the Compute engine.
 Explained how you made use of this service and what type of VMs**